-Our community - as well as the entire world - has been through a lot over the last few months, and all of us are looking forward to resuming our normal habits and routines.
+Our community - as well as the entire world - has been through a lot over the last year during the COVID-19 pandemic, and all of us are looking forward to resuming our normal habits and routines.
 While many things have changed, one thing has remained the same: our office's commitment to your safety.

 Infection control has always been a top priority for our practice and you may have seen this during your visits to our office.
 Our infection control processes are made so that when you receive care, it’s both safe and comfortable.
 We want to tell you about the new infection control procedures we follow in our practice to keep patients and staff safe.